TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseUnpacked/Changes/v1.0/GlaOnlySortedByDate.md

 **Source:** 1672_marauder_double_barrel_firing_sequence.yaml

 ---
-### 2023-02-11 - Adds idle auto reload after 850 ms for GLA Marauder with double gun salvage upgrade <a name='link__20230211__1674_marauder_idle_reload'></a>
+### 2023-02-11 - Adds idle auto reload after 850 ms to GLA Marauder with double gun salvage upgrade <a name='link__20230211__1674_marauder_idle_reload'></a>
 **Changes**

-- **FEATURE**: The GLA Marauder will now always reload when idle.
+- **TWEAK**: The GLA Marauder will now always reload when idle.
 This makes the unit a bit better in scenarios where it managed to only fire with one of its barrel on its target and some time passes until the next target is attacked.

 **Links**